lliusha1155/LSENet/README.md

 code and dataset on Chinese Offshore has been uploaded. dataset on Gulf of Mexico is coming soon.
+(Due to the limitation of the number of GitHub files, we have uploaded the data set in ZIP format at releases)

 Environment: tensorflow 1.15, keras 2.3.1